What is tautomerism?

 Lactam-Lactim form:

-Lactam and lactim form of tautomerism
+lactam and lactim form

 Amide-Imidic acid form:

-Amide imidic form
+amide imidic form

 Amine-Imine form:

-tautomerism between amine and imine
+amine and imine

 Conditions for tautomerism: